-Number of consolidated subsidiaries 15

-Name of major consolidated subsidiaries

-Appier Pte.
-Ltd.
+Number of consolidated subsidiaries 16 Name of major consolidated subsidiaries Appier Pte.
+Ltd. Appier, Inc. Appier Japan, Inc.

-Appier, Inc.

-Appier Japan, Inc.

-Woopra, Inc. became a subsidiary of the Company in the year ended December 31, 2022, due to the acquisition of shares on October 3, 2022.

-3. Accounting policies
+- 3. Accounting policies

 - (1) Valuation standards and measurement methods of financial instruments

 - i) Financial Assets

 - a.
 Classification

 The Group classifies its financial assets as those to be measured subsequently at fair value through profit or loss, at fair value through other comprehensive income and those to be measured at amortized cost.
 The classification depends on the Group's business model for managing the financial assets and the contractual terms of the cash flows.